baecm/observer-docker/INSTALL.md

     docker run hello-world

 Now build the images required to run sc-docker.
 Enter the docker directory and run `build_images.sh`.
-Now you're setup to install scbw to manage the game containers.
+Now you're setup to install observer to manage the game containers.

 You can manually [download docker of specified version](https://download.docker.com) if it is missing from list of packages.
 For example